akka/akka/akka-docs/src/main/paradox/io-dns.md

 @@@

 Akka DNS is a pluggable way to interact with DNS.
-Implementations much implement `akka.io.DnsProvider` and provide a configuration block that specifies the implementation via `provider-object`.
+Implementations must implement `akka.io.DnsProvider` and provide a configuration block that specifies the implementation via `provider-object`.

 @@@ note { title="DNS via Akka Discovery" }